Asplenium unisorum

 Asplenium unisorum, the singlesorus island spleenwort, is a species of fern endemic to the Hawaiian Islands.
 It only lives between 650 and 700 m in the Waiʻanae Range on the island of Oʻahu.
-It is classified as critically endangered, with a fragmented, actively shrinking mature population of around 1,148.
+It is classified as critically endangered, with a fragmented, actively shrinking mature population of around 1,150.

 Description

-It grows 0.5-3.0cm tall, with a 0.5-1.0cm diameter.
+It grows 5-30 mm tall, with a 5-10 mm diameter.
 Leaf stalks branch off the main stem, which also features a few "small black scales".
-The stalks themselves are "black and shiny", around 2.0-5.0cm long.
-Branching off from the stalks, the fronds of the fern are 8.0-30.0cm tall by 0.5-3.0cm broad.
+The stalks themselves are "black and shiny", around 2-5 cm long.
+Branching off from the stalks, the fronds of the fern are 8-30 cm tall by 0.5-3 cm broad.